chetan7252/chetan7252/README.md

-### Hi there 👋
+## Hi there 👋

-##Hello!
-My name Chetan.
+I am Chetan.
-#Enthusiastic graduate seeking to start a career as an entry-level software engineer with a reputed firm driven by technology.
+Enthusiastic graduate seeking to start a career as an entry-level software engineer with a reputed firm driven by technology.
 Proficient in **Java, OOP, and SQL**.
 Passionate about implementing and launching new projects.
 <!--
 **chetan7252/chetan7252** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.